sbatada/hello-world/README.md

-# hello-world

-Salima Python Project
+Salima Python Project - Gun Deaths in US Data Analysis

 In this project, I have analyzed data on gun deaths in the US between 2012-2014.